openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 This enhancement aims to relieve the burden from managed service owners by providing a ready-made monitoring solution.
 Such a solution would encapsulate existing patterns already present in Platform Monitoring and User Workload monitoring.
 Furthermore, it will reduce the operational complexity of running a managed service since the Managed Tenant SREs will not need to familiarise themselves with a new monitoring stack for each managed service.
 In future it can be used to allow customers to define their monitoring stacks.
-UWM could use it in future underneath too.
+UWM could use it under the hood too.
 In details:

 * Provide a way for managed services to scrape metrics from their own services and from platform components into prometheus-compatible storage.
 * Allow managed service owners to query metrics from their services and platform components from prometheus-compatible storage.